arkency/posts/posts/2015-12-04-in-memory-fake-adapters.md

 ```

 When seats.io returns with HTTP 400 and the adapter raises `SeatsIo::Error` then the tested service knows that
 the customer can't book those seats.
-It's ok code for a single class test.
+It's OK code for a single class test.

 But I don't find this approach useful when
 writing more story-driven acceptance tests.
 Because this test does not say a story why the booking could not
 be finished.
 Is that because seats.io was configured via UI so that _Sector 1_ has only 2 places?
 Was it because
-it has 20 standing places but more than 17 were already sold so there is not enough left for 3 people?
+it has 20 standing places, but more than 17 were already sold so there is not enough left for 3 people?

 ```
 #!ruby